 Unexpected expenses, loss of income and other problems can leave you with mounting debts that you cannot pay back on time, exposing you to harassment by bill collectors and, worse, debt collection lawsuits.
 If you are in that situation, you may be able to file for bankruptcy to either discharge or restructure your debts.
-Law Office of Robert C. Abrams in Fresno, California, we are ready to advise you of your options under bankruptcy law and help you get a fresh start.
+Abrams Law Group in Fresno, California, we are ready to advise you of your options under bankruptcy law and help you get a fresh start.

 One bankruptcy option is a Chapter 7.
 If successful, it results in eliminating your debts except those that by law are not dischargeable.
 Upon filing for bankruptcy, an automatic stay goes into effect that stops most of your creditors from trying to collect what you owe.
 Chapter 7 requires the liquidation (sale) of some of your property to pay off a portion of your debts.
 However, federal and state law allows certain property to be exempt from liquidation.